top of page

 The CaRe Study

-RWE findings from Japan, Sweden, and the USA show that patients with combined CKD and heart failure face a markedly worse kidney prognosis than those with either condition alone.
-These results underscore the urgent need for improved treatment strategies in cardiorenal disease.
+RWE findings presented by Prof. Roberto Pecoits-Filho (Pontifical Catholic University of Paraná, Brazil) from Japan, Sweden and the USA demonstrated that patients with combined chronic kidney disease (CKD) and heart failure face a substantially worse kidney prognosis than those with either condition alone.
+These findings highlight the considerable burden of cardiorenal disease and underscore the urgent need for improved treatment strategies in this high-risk population.

 Picture6.gif